 A functional organization structure is a hierarchical organization structure wherein people are grouped as per their area of specialization.
 These people are supervised by a functional manager with expertise in the same field.
-This expertise helps him effectively utilize the skills of employees, which ultimately helps him in achieving the organization’s business objectives.
+This expertise helps him effectively utilize the skills of employees, which ultimately helps organizations in achieving its business objectives.

 In this kind of organization structure, people are classified according to the function they perform within the organization.
 The organizational chart for a functional organization structure shows the president, vice president, finance department, sales department, customer service, administration, etc.

 Each department will have its own department head who will be responsible for the performance of his section.
 This helps the organization control the quality and uniformity of performance.

 These different departments are sometimes referred to as “silos”.
 This means the system is vertical and disconnected.
 The communication flows through the department heads to the top management.

 Here, all authority (i.e. budget allocation, resource allocation, decision making, etc.) stays with the functional manager.
 Usually, the position of the project manager does not exist in this type of organization structure.
 Even if this position exists, the role of the project manager will be very limited and he will need permission from the functional manager to fulfil his requirements.
 The project manager may have the title of a coordinator or an expediter.

 The functional organization structure is suitable for an organization which has ongoing operations and produces standard products or goods, such as manufacturing industries.